aws-samples/sample-amazon-dcv-gateway-serverless-api/README.md

 - narrowed-down access to KMS

 ## Important Notes
-This repository should be used as a foundation for implementing proper access management and is not considered production-ready in its current state.
+This repository should be used only as a foundation for implementing proper access management and is not considered production-ready in its current state.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit pull requests.